kkrt-labs/kakarot-ssj/docs/general/machine.md

   between the different execution contexts.
 - Each execution context has its own identifier `id`, which uniquely identifies it.
-- Each execution context has a `parent_context` field, whose value is either the identifier of its parent execution context or `null`.
+- Each execution context has a `parent_context` field, which value is either a pointer to its parent execution context or `null`.
+  - Each execution context has a `child_context` field, which value is either a pointer to its child execution context or `null`.
 - The execution context tree is a directed acyclic graph, where each execution context has at most one parent, and at most one child.
 - A specific execution context is accessible by traversing the execution context tree, starting from the root execution context, and following the execution context tree until the desired execution context is reached.
+The machine also stores a pointer to the current execution context.
 - The execution context tree is initialized with a single root execution context, which has no parent and no child.
+It has `context_id` field equal to 0.

 The following diagram describes the model of the Kakarot Machine.